- Overview Renaissance Painting

 ### Greco-Roman Mythology in Renaissance Art

 Renaissance masters drew abundantly from ancient mythology to create works of exceptional iconographic richness.
-These Renaissance mythological paintings, such as Botticelli's "Mars and Venus" or Raphael's "School of Athens", transform reception rooms into true artistic academies.
+These Renaissance mythological paintings, such as Botticelli's "Mars and Venus" or Raphael's "School of Athens", transform reception rooms into veritable artistic academies.

 ### Renaissance Portraits and Social Affirmation